+- (i) Wayne Robert Porritt (Chairman)

+- (ii) Cosimo Borrelli

-Wayne Robert Porritt (Chairman) Cosimo Borrelli John Lim Yew Kong
+- (iii) John Lim Yew Kong

 The RC's principal function is to ensure that a formal and transparent procedure is in place for fixing the remuneration packages of the Directors as well as key management personnel.
 It is at liberty to seek independent professional advice as appropriate.